-- 2. Update configuration in .env as described in Configuration. - 3.
-Download containers and start SFM:
+- 2. Update configuration in . env as described in Configuration. - 3.
+Bring up the containers:

 It may take several minutes for the images to be downloaded and the containers to start.
-These images are large (roughly 12GB) so make sure you have enough disk space and a high-speed connection is recommended.

 4. It is also recommended that you scale up the Twitter REST Harvester container: